The Physician (Der Medicus): Berlin Review

 Based on the eponymous work of Massachusetts-born novelist Noah Gordon, which was not a big hit stateside but became a colossal bestseller in especially Germany and Spain, The Physician stars Ben Kingsley as Ibn Sina, the Persian philosopher and medical scholar whose treatises were so influential they were still taught in European universities five centuries later.
 German director Philipp Stoelzl, who brought a refreshingly modern swagger to the romantic and largely fictitious biopic Young Goethe in Love, is a good fit for the material and it helps that the young leads, Tom Payne and Emma Rigby, are easy to root for and easy on the eyes.

-The 2.5-hour film, which also exists as a two-part mini-series, has made a combined $44 million in Germany and Spain since it opened there theatrically on Christmas Day.
+The 2.5-hour film, which also exists as a longer, two-part mini-series, has made a combined $44 million in Germany and Spain since it opened there theatrically on Christmas Day.
 But selling a period film that juxtaposes anatomy lessons and religious clashes will be tough in territories where the book isn’t a known quantity, so numbers there will be more in the range of Alejandro Amenabar’s equally brainy Agora rather than star-studded battle epics such as Gladiator.

 Once he’s absorbed the little medical knowledge of his teacher, the grown-up Cole (Payne) decides to travel to Isfahan, Persia, to study with the “doctor of doctors,” Ibn Sina (Kingsley).
 The trip’s an arduous one full of sacrifices that include his own foreskin: In Egypt, kneeling in front of a scenic, moonlit stretch of desert sand near the pyramids, Cole circumcises himself so he can pass for a Jew, as Christians aren’t welcomed in the Muslim lands but Jews are tolerated, if barely.